-- On this step you can choose to skip empty cells.
-Select the Ignore empty cells option and the add-in will not take them into consideration.
+- On this step you can choose to ignore empty cells.
+Select the Skip empty cells option and the add-in will not take them into consideration.

-- Click on the Next button on the to merge duplicate rows in your Excel worksheet into one.
+- Click on the Next button to merge duplicate rows in your Excel worksheet into one.

-- If you have a really big table with numerous columns, you can benefit from the Select All and Unselect All buttons.
+- If you have a really big table with numerous columns, you can benefit from the Select All checkbox.

 - Tick the checkbox(es) next to the column(s) with the data you need to merge.

-- Choose a delimiter that will separate the merged values.
+- Select a delimiter that will separate the merged values from the Choose delimiter drop-down list.
 You can either enter your own delimiter or select it from the predefined options.

-When you select a column in the list, you can see an arrow next to the name of the column in the Delimiters section.
-Click on the arrow and pick the delimiter you need to separate the joined values from the drop-down list.
+- When you select a column in the list, you can see an arrow nextto the name of the column in the Delimiter If you need to choose a different delimiter for certain value, click on the arrow and pick the delimiter you need to separate the joined values from the drop-down list.
 You can choose among semicolon, comma, space or line break.
 It is also possible to enter any delimiter of your choice.
 To do it, click in the Delimiter field next to the column name and type the separator you need.

-- On this step you can choose to remove duplicates or skip empty values.
+- On this step you can choose to remove duplicates or skip empty cells.

-- Select the Skip empty values option to avoid merging empty cells which can further result in extra blanks in your spreadsheet.
+- Select the Skip empty cellsoption to avoid merging empty cells which can further result in extra blanks in your spreadsheet.